Child Support Basics

 In a public assistance case, the county reviews the file every 3 years to check if the proper amount of child support is being paid.
 In a non-public assistance case, the county reviews the file every 3 years but only if you ask them to.
 They have 15 days after you ask for the review, and only have to do it once every 3 years.
 If the county decides more or less money should be paid for child support, they have 180 days, about half a year, to make the adjustment.

 It is important to remember that the child support office (including the County Attorney's office) is not your attorney.
 The job of the child support office is to get child support for children.
 The child support office will help both parents — the one getting and the one paying the child support.
 If you feel that you need an attorney to help you with your side only, you should get one.
-There is a list of Legal Services offices in the back of this book.
+Start with your local legal aid office.

 If you feel that the child support office is not meeting the time deadlines in your case, you should tell the child support worker about this.
 If the child support worker does not do a good job of answering your questions, you should contact his or her supervisor.
 You can also call the Department of Human Services, Office of Child Support Enforcement in St. Paul (651) 215-1714.